kaycebasques/kayce.basqu.es/content/index.md

   The homepage of Kayce Basques.
 </p>

-Howdy.
+Greetings.
 I'm Kayce.
 Welcome to my little home on the good ol' World Wide Web.

-Currently I'm passionate about listening to and playing music (I play piano most consistently), dancing, and self-expression in general.
+Currently I'm reading a lot.
+I'm also quite engaged in my work right now, which to be honest isn't always the case.

 I work for Google as a technical writer.
 For 3 years I primarily wrote most of the docs for Chrome DevTools, and also dabbled in videos.
 I also wrote a lot of the Lighthouse docs.
-These days I'm "content lead" for web.dev, meaning that I'm responsible for setting a direction for the site's content and making sure that all of our content aligns with that direction.
-I also manage 2 other technical writers.
+These days I manage the Web DevRel technical writer team.
+I'm also "content lead" for [web.dev](https://web.dev), meaning that I'm responsible for setting a direction for the site's content and making sure that all of our content aligns with that direction.

 I write here and there on [my blog](/blog/) about whatever topics strike my fancy.
 I mostly write about technical writing.